yosukey/palmer-latex/README.md

 ## Support This Research

+This dental notation typesetting LaTeX macro was developed by Dr. Yamazaki at Nihon University School of Dentistry as part of ongoing research in oral health and dental informatics.

 This software is freely available for all uses, including commercial applications.
-If you find it valuable for your work or organization, please consider supporting our continued research in oral health and dental informatics.
+If you find it valuable for your work or publishing, please consider supporting our continued research.